 Other limitations include the end-point tagging, which can be imprecise.
 The router may permit a fake HTTP port to operate on a high priority setting when it should have demoted or declined it, for example.
 What is needed is the ability to verify this tagging.

-Performing marking using a system situated in the network not only removes this function from the terminus but also offloads the CPE router; a major advantage, particularly in traffic-heavy data centre locations where many organizations prefer using the full power of their routers for routing packets and the full performance of a traffic-management appliance for QoS and DPI analysis.
+Performing marking using a system situated in the network not only removes this function from the terminus but also offloads the CPE router; a major advantage, particularly in traffic-heavy data centre locations where many organisations prefer using the full power of their routers for routing packets and the full performance of a traffic-management appliance for QoS and DPI analysis.

 One of the main advantages of MPLS can also be its undoing.
 The mesh topology allows traffic to travel along numerous paths, making it difficult to monitor traffic activity using a centralised network device.
 Without this visibility, monitoring the level of service the network is delivering to each application and correcting it becomes problematic.